cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Protocol security {#protocol-sec}

+Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}}; essentially without providing zero-knowledge proofs that verify that the output is correct.
+Our VOPRF construction (including the NIZK DLEQ proofs from {{dleq}}) is identical to the {{JKK14}} construction, except that we can perform multiple VOPRF evaluations in one go, whilst only constructing one NIZK proof object.
+This is enabled using an established batching technique.

-As aforementioned, our OPRF and VOPRF constructions are based heavily on the 2HashDH-NIZK construction given in {{JKK14}}, except for considerations on how we instantiate the NIZK DLEQ proof system.
-This means that the cryptographic security of our construction is also based on the assumption that the One-More Gap DH is computationally difficult to solve.
+Consequently the cryptographic security of our construction is based on the assumption that the One-More Gap DH is computationally difficult to solve.

 The (N,Q)-One-More Gap DH (OMDH) problem asks the following.

 ~~~
     Given:
-    - G, kG, G_1, ... , G_N where G, G1, ...
+    - G, k * G, G_1, ... , G_N where G, G1, ...
 GN are elements of GG;
     - oracle access to an OPRF functionality using the key k;
     - oracle access to DDH solvers.

     Find Q+1 pairs of the form below:

-    (G_{j_s}, kG_{j_s})
+    (G_{j_s}, k * G_{j_s})

     where the following conditions hold:
       - s is a number between 1 and Q+1;